circulosmeos/triops/README.md

 Known limitations:

 * Files higher than 4 GiB cannot be managed and will produce unexpected outputs: be warned!

+Before compiling, check in crypty.h that next values correctly adjust to your platform, modifying them as convenient:

+>    #undef WINDOWS_PLATFORM     // Compile for Unix or for Windows: #undef o #define

+>    #define LOCAL_LITTLE_ENDIAN    // it is important to undef in order to compile on Big Endian processors

 Compilation on linux with gcc: a one-line "Makefile" file is provided:

 >    $ bash Makefile

 For other compilers or platforms, modify the gcc command line contained in the Makefile file as convenient.
 Remember to use "-O3" ([fast executable optimizations](https://gcc.gnu.org/onlinedocs/gcc-4.7.1/gcc/Optimize-Options.html#Optimize-Options)).

 Examples of use:

 >    $ ./crypty.exe